Cell Phone Recycling Facts

 When it comes to businesses looking to dispose of sensitive files, such as internal memos, banking information, or client contact data, shredding is still your best bet.
 Please don’t wait another minute; protect your company, your clients, and the environment we share by contacting the data destruction professionals at Newtech Recycling.

-11 Facts About E-Waste
+11 Facts About E-Waste and Its Global Impact

 Ever wonder what to do with old cables?
 What about your mobile phones that become obsolete when you get the new version?
 Your old circuit boards certainly aren’t doing anyone any good, so what now?